w3c/wot-thing-description/testing/README.md

 If you want to mention a feature but have not implemented it record it with a zero.
-If you have tested a feature in multiple implementations either check in additional files.
+If you have tested a feature in multiple implementations check in one file per implementation, using as a filename the id given in the template for the implementations' description.
 Use a convention
 like corporation-implementation.csv for the filename.
 The filename should also be used as an id in the template